jtackaberry/stagehand/README.md

 Here are some of the main features:

 * Pretty, modern-looking UI
-* Support for multiple TV metadata provider (currently TheTVDB and TVRage): easily choose the authoritative provider per-series
+* Support for multiple TV metadata providers (currently TheTVDB and TVRage): easily choose the authoritative provider per-series
 * A Just Works design principle: no cumbersome setup or external tools
 * Support for Easynews HTTP-based global search